-Your car’s fuel filter is responsible for preventing impurities in the gas from entering the engine.
-Even the slightest of impurity can clog your carburetor or fuel injection line.
-So, it is important to learn how to clean your fuel filter so that your car keeps working at its best.
-A dirty fuel filter can cause your engine to not work properly, as the flow of gas is restricted.
+Your car’s fuel filter is responsible for preventing impurities in the fuel (gasoline or diesel) from entering the engine.
+Impurities from the fuel line can clog your carburetor or fuel injector, so it is important to learn how to clean your fuel filter so that your car keeps working at its best.
+A dirty fuel filter can cause your engine to not work properly, as the flow of gasoline is restricted.
 This will cause the car to lose power and responsiveness as it works harder to pull through the dirty fuel.
 When you have a very dirty fuel filter, your car may not start at all.
 Read this oneHOWTO article on how to clean your fuel filter so that you can keep a well maintained fuel line and add mileage to your car.

-If you want to read similar articles to How to Clean Your Fuel Filter, we recommend you visit our Car Maintenance and Repair category.
+If you'd like to read similar articles to How to Clean Your Fuel Filter, we recommend you browse around our Car Maintenance and Repair category.